puppetlabs/puppetlabs-puppet_agent/README.markdown

 ##### `install_options`

 An array of additional options to pass when installing puppet-agent.
-Each option in the array can either be a string or a hash.
-Each option will automatically be quoted when passed to the install command.
+Each option in the array can be either a string or a hash.
+Each option is automatically quoted when passed to the install command.

-With Windows packages, note that file paths in an install option must use backslashes.
-(Since install options are passed directly to the installation command, forward slashes won't be automatically converted like they are in `file` resources.)
-Note also that backslashes in double-quoted strings _must_ be escaped and backslashes in single-quoted strings _can_ be escaped.
+With Windows packages, note that file paths in `install_options` must use backslashes.
+(Since install options are passed directly to the installation command, forward slashes aren't automatically converted like they are in `file` resources.)
+Backslashes in double-quoted strings _must_ be escaped, while backslashes in single-quoted strings _can_ be escaped.
 The default value for Windows packages is `REINSTALLMODE="maus"`.

 ``` puppet
   install_options => ['PUPPET_AGENT_ACCOUNT_DOMAIN=ExampleCorp','PUPPET_AGENT_ACCOUNT_USER=bob','PUPPET_AGENT_ACCOUNT_PASSWORD=password']